 Destination wedding photographer Mike Busada of Mike B Photography also weighs in on destination wedding trends.
 “Because of our proximity to the Naval Academy and the town’s historic charm, I have a lot of clients who plan to have a destination wedding in Annapolis, MD.
 While Naval Academy graduates traditionally would wed at the Academy Chapel and stay nearby, we’ve noticed that they’ve started to shift a little further out of town and make it a weekend affair for family and friends.
 Now, they are having a full day of privately guided sightseeing for guests in the city before hosting a casual celebration at a private estate, often featuring things like crab feasts, brunches, local music acts, and other activities that are unique to Maryland.
 Overall, couples seem to be looking to spend more time showing their guests what they love most about the region!”

 Not all destination weddings take place on a tropical island or at the beach, for that matter.
 Alex Quintana of Quintana Events shares that his company's clients are looking for unique venues that haven't been seen before.
 “We continue to see a strong destination market in Wine Country.
 Clients are booking our services to find the venues that aren’t highly commercialized or on every wedding blog.
 They want to surprise their guests, so they’re not able to Google the venue beforehand to set expectations."

 Overall, one thing is clear.
 Destination weddings seem like quite a bit of fun.
-If you're considering heading on the road for your own big day, check out this post that outlines the benefits of having a destination wedding.
+If you're considering heading on the road for your own big day, check out that outlines the benefits of having a destination wedding.